ltaulell/submission_scripts/Slurm/README.rst

     myappli < input > output

-Asking for 1 core, 10 minutes, E5 partition, 1 node exclusive (this is a waste of resources, do **not** do that in production).
+Asking for 1 core, 10 minutes, Lake-short partition, 1 node exclusive (this is a waste of resources, do **not** do that in production).

 One core, much RAM, wow
 -----------------------